 Must specify a the protocol used by the SMTP server.
 For example, SSL or TLS.

-Spatial notification settings allow you to send notifications when users post using Workflow Manager.
+Spatial notification settings allow you to send notifications when users post using Workflow Manager (Classic).
 Only users that have layers registered for notification at 9.3 or 9.3.1 need to use this setting.
 This does not apply to users who are using geodatabase archiving for spatial notification.
 For more information on spatial notification, see Spatial notifications.

 Job result map view

-You can select an existing map from the Workflow Manager repository that you want to show on the Map View tab.
+You can select an existing map from the Workflow Manager (Classic) repository that you want to show on the Map View tab.